WalterEdwardd/CodeX_Beverage_Brand_Marketing_Analysis_Power_BI/README.md

 ### 2. Goals of the Study
 The main objectives of this case study are as follows:
 1. To apply data preprocessing and preparation techniques in order to obtain clean data (EDA)
-2. To build a sound data model to support analytics and reporting.
+2. To build a suitable model to support analytics and reporting.
 3. To improve and enhance report and dashboard design skills to suit the needs of end users, helping them easily track and analyze data.
 4. To develop deeper data analysis capabilities, helping yourself detect trends, patterns and relationships in data.